Medically reviewed by Kristin Hall, FNP

 Even if it’s just a peck on the lips, it’s still enough contact to spread the virus under the right circumstances.

 It’s important to understand that HSV-1 and HSV-2 are different types of the herpes virus.
 While HSV-1 is extremely common and primarily appears on and around the mouth, it can be spread to the genitals if you receive oral sex from someone with an outbreak (or give someone oral sex while you have an active outbreak).

 Read our guide Can You Get Herpes From Oral Sex? for more information on this.

 HSV-2 (more commonly referred to as genital herpes) usually only affects the genitals and is very rare in other parts of the body.

 In short, yes, you can get herpes from kissing.
 In fact — and unfortunately — kissing is one of the most common ways that oral herpes spreads.

-While some persistent myths might state otherwise, it isn’t possible to get herpes from a towel, toilet bowl, swimming pool or bathtub that other people have used, meaning there’s no need to worry about being infected if you share a home with someone that has oral herpes.
+While some persistent myths might state otherwise, it is extremely unlikely that you may get herpes from a towel, toilet bowl, swimming pool or bathtub that other people have used, meaning there’s very little need to worry about being infected if you share a home with someone that has oral herpes.